lyoungblood/realtime-web-analytics-workshop/README.md

 ![Final Architecture Diagram](images/Realtime-Website-Analytics-Diagram.png)

-In this scenario, you will leverage DynamoDB Streams, AWS Lambda, CloudWatch Metrics and Dashboards.
+In this scenario, you will leverage Amazon DynamoDB Streams, AWS Lambda, Amazon CloudWatch Metrics and Dashboards.

 [Get started on module 3](module-3/README.md)